AntMient/CalenCLI/README.md

 # Project: CalenCLI

-Welcome to your first extended project of the Ruby Module.
-We hope it has been a challenging but rewarding week for all of you.
-It is time to put all that effort into practice and start working on a new project with a team.

-Today's project is **CalenCLI,** the best calendar on a command-line interface 💻

-With this app you will practice a lot of:

 - Handling data structures to store, modify and delete information.
 - Code organization through [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle using